TheOnlyWei/Alzheimer-gene-distributed-computing/README.md

     0.0 means a prediction of no cognitive disease and 1.0 means the patient has been predicted to have Alzheimer's Disease.
   ```
-  IMPORTANT: schema of input file of patients gene expression profiles to
+  **IMPORTANT**: schema of input file of patients gene expression profiles to
     diagnose: (patient ID, g1, g2, g3, ...), where g1, g2, g3, ... are gene
     expression values for the corresponding Entrez ID column.